Tax Credits: Understanding couples

 Until 18 January 2010, HMRC would recover the whole of any overpayment arising on the old claim, but give no credit for what the claimant would have received had they made a new claim at the right time.

-To request notional offsetting, claimants should contact the tax credit helpline to ask for their case to be referred to the ‘notional offsetting (or notional entitlement)’ team in the Tax Credit Office.
-If no action is taken, a letter should be sent to CSSG, Tax Credit Office, Preston, PR1 4AT.
+If this doesn’t happen automatically, claimants should contact the tax credit helpline to ask for their case to be referred to the ‘notional entitlement (or notional offsetting)’ team in the Tax Credits.
+If no action is taken, a letter should be sent to: Dispute, HMRC Tax Credit Office BX9 1ER.

 Note that the notional offsetting will not cover the one month (previously three months) by which the claimant will be able to backdate their new claim.
-Normally HMRC will grant the one month backdating automatically, but if that doesn’t happen, the claimant will need to ask for it.

 You can find information about couples and repayment of overpayments in our dealing with debt section.